An expert helps you set up ground rules when you suddenly need to convert your home into a workplace.

-Since COVID-19 reached our shores early last year, many of us have started working from home.
+Since COVID-19 reached our shores, many of us have been working from home.
 We may enjoy working in our jammies and avoiding rush hour traffic but we cannot deny that it's a challenge to get work done while the kids are home.
 We get some advice from the experts!

 Spending time with your kids